Free State (province): Languages

 In the 2022 census, 72.3% of the population reported their first language as Sotho, 10.3% as Afrikaans, 5.5% as Xhosa, 5.3% as Setswana, and 1.5% as English.
 The Free State is the only province in which native Sotho-speakers form a majority of the population.
 It is also the province with the third-highest proportion of Afrikaans speakers, after the Western Cape and the Northern Cape.

 Sesotho is the dominant home language in most of the province.
 Zulu is the major language in the far eastern municipality of Phumelela.
 Setswana is the main language in Tokologo in the northwest, and in and around the area of Thaba Nchu.
 Afrikaans is widely spoken throughout the province, as a first language for the majority of whites and coloureds (who constitute a minority) and as a second or third language by Sesotho, Setswana and Xhosa speakers.
 Although there are relatively few native English speakers, English is becoming increasingly important as the language of business and government.
 This is evidenced by the shift of tertiary institutions such as the University of the Free State from solely using Afrikaans as the medium of instruction to using both Afrikaans and English, and eventually only English.

 Religion

 The population of the Free State is overwhelmingly Christian.
 As of the 2022 census, 92.7% of the population described themselves as Christians, the third-highest proportion among South Africa's provinces.
 Among other religions, 4.9% of the population stated that they practiced Traditional African religions, and 0.5% of the population described themselves as Muslim.
 1.4% of the population described themselves as being atheist, agnostic, or having no religious affiliation.

 Education

 Approximately 34.3% of learners aged 0 $-$ 4 did not attend any type of Early Childhood Development(ECD) programme.
 According to the 2022 census, 76.8% of persons aged 5 $-$ 24 were attending an educational institution.
 The overall percentage shows an increase in the percentage of attendance from the 2011 census, increasing from 73.1%.
-Furthermore, only 5.0% of individuals aged 20 and above have no schooling.
+The 2022 census had a sample size of 1 763 343 individuals aged 20 and above from Free State, and only 5.0% had no schooling, while 4.1% had completed primary, 36.5% completed secondary and 10.2% attaining post school educational training.